ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Portfolio.md

 # Take away
 1. Don't predict the price.
 	The idea comes from Howard marks.
 We can follow some calculation to estimate intrinsic value of any assets.
 But it's pointless to predict when it happens.
+2. Don't judge the good/bad decision by the performance(at least short time) 3.

 # Terminology Section